Optimal investment-consumption problem: post-retirement with minimum guarantee: Abstract

 \section{Abstract}

 We study the optimal investment-consumption problem for a member of defined contribution plan during the decumulation phase.
 For a fixed annuitization time, to achieve higher final annuity, we consider a variable consumption rate.
-Moreover, to eliminate the ruin possibilities and having a minimum guarantee for the final annuity, we consider a safety level for the wealth process which consequently yields a Hamilton-Jacobi-Bellman (HJB) equation on a bounded domain.
-We apply the policy iteration method to find approximations of solution of the HJB equation.
-Finally, we give the simulation results for the optimal investment-consumption strategies, optimal wealth process and the final annuity for different ranges of admissible consumptions.
-Furthermore, by calculating the present market value of the future cash flows before and after the annuitization, we compare the results for different consumption policies.
+Moreover, to have a minimum guarantee for the final annuity, a safety level for the wealth process is considered.
+To solve the stochastic optimal control problem via dynamic programming, we obtain a Hamilton-Jacobi-Bellman (HJB) equation on a bounded domain.
+The existence and uniqueness of classical solutions are proved through the dual transformation.
+We apply the finite difference method to find numerical approximations of the solution of the HJB equation.
+Finally, the simulation results for the optimal investment-consumption strategies, optimal wealth process and the final annuity for different admissible ranges of consumption are given.
+Furthermore, by taking into account the market present value of the cash flows before and after the annuitization, we compare the outcomes of different scenarios.